NETLEY ABBEY MATTERS!

 from me for inclusion in their local library stock at Netley and Hedge End.

-I had planned to publish it on Apple Books or Amazon Online but it was hard work filling in all
+I had planned to publish it on Apple Books or Amazon Online.
+It was, however, very time-

-their permission forms etc and they wanted at least 33% from the sale of each book
+consuming filling in all their permission forms etc and they wanted at least 33% from the sale

 Alternatively, if you live near to Bitterne ... there's still an opportunity to read the actual book